OrgaNiUS/OrgaNiUS/client/docs.md

 The user can click on these tasks and events to toggle a [popup card](#events) that reveals some more information.

+### Import from nusmods.com

+There is an option to import schedule from nusmods.com through a button in the dashboard.
+After clicking on the button, the user will be given a set of instructions.

+### Import from iCalendar file

+There is an option to import timetable from a iCalendar (.ics) file through a button in the dashboard.
+After clicking on the button, the user will be given a set of instructions.

+Note that repeating events are not supported and only the first event will be imported.
+If a user wishes to import nusmods timetable, use the [previous option](#import-from-nusmodscom) instead.

 ## Events

 In the event popup card, the user can click on the "3 dots" menu to reveal some actions on Events.
 For tasks (which also appear in the timeline/scheduler), the menu will not appear on the popup card.